-Select the target cpu.
-Valid values for name are the same as for the '-mcpu' command line option.
+command-line option.
 This directive cannot be specified after any instructions have been assembled.
-If it is given multiple times, or in conjunction with the '-mopt' option, all uses must be for the same cpu.
+If it is given multiple times, or in conjunction with the -mopt option, all uses must be for the same cpu.

-9.24.6.1 Branch Improvement
+9.21.6.1 Branch Improvement